itspriddle/bashword/README.md

 your `$PATH`.
 If you want `man bashword` to work, the man page needs to be copied to a directory in your `$MANPATH`.

+### Install globally via Homebrew on macOS

+On macOS, `bashword` can be installed via Homebrew with:

+    brew install itspriddle/brews/bashword

 ### Install globally via make

 macOS and most Linux distributions add `/usr/local/bin` to `$PATH` and